shuichirokomatsu/plotosaurus/README.md

 ### functions
-      template1() : This function allows a templated plot in which the legend is nicely placed outside the plot region.
+      template1() : This function allows a templated plot in which the legend is nicely placed outside the plot region. pngpdf() : This function generates both png and pdf files for a given plot function.